 Certain family members, such as the adult children of aged parents, are eligible to serve in these roles provided they pass the necessary background checks and are approved by the state.
 To be clear, spouses cannot be paid to provide care.

 South Carolina Medicaid is also referred to as Healthy Connections.
-This program is sometimes called South Carolina Community Long Term Care or CLTC, and is administered by the South Carolina Department of Health and Human Services (SCDHHS).
+This program is administered by South Carolina’s Community Long Term Care Division of the Department of Health and Human Services.

 This waiver has eligibility criteria related to the age, functional need, income and assets of the applicant.

-Income – Single applicants are permitted up to $2,313 per month in income.
+Single applicants are permitted up to $2,742 per month in income.
 If an applicant is married and his or her spouse is not applying for Medicaid assistance as well, some of the applicant’s income can be allocated to his or her spouse as a needs allowance.
-This is formally called the Maximum Monthly Maintenance Needs Allowance and in 2019, the maximum amount is $3,160.50 / month.
-Another option if over the income limit is to use a Miller Trust to lower’s one's countable income.
+This is formally called the Monthly Maintenance Needs Allowance, and in 2023, the maximum amount is $3,715.50 / month.
+Another option if over the income limit is to use a Miller Trust to lower one’s countable income.

 Single applicants are permitted “countable assets” valued at up to $2,000.
 Certain assets are considered exempt, such as a single vehicle, burial plots, and the home in which an applicant resides, given the equity value is under $688,000.

 Married couples with a single applicant are permitted to retain a significantly higher level of assets.
 (Medicaid considers all resources jointly owned by the couple.
 Learn more here.)
 The non-applicant spouse, also called the community spouse, is able to retain up to $66,480 in assets.
 This is called a Community Spouse Resource Allowance.
 The applicant spouse is still able to keep as much as $2,000 in assets.